kemukupu/api/readme.md

 ## Getting Started

+**Deployment**
-For deployment, we assume that you are familiar with docker and docker-compose.
+We assume that you are familiar with docker and docker-compose.
 ```sh
 git clone https://github.com/JosiahBull/api/ --recursive
 cd ./api